 One of our favorite ways to use plastic Easter eggs is for painting!
-This art activity is perfect for little toddler hands, as well as older children!
-(This post contains affiliate links.
-Thank you so much for your support!)
+This Easter craft is perfect for little toddler hands, as well as older children!
+(This post contains affiliate links.)

 Are you following our Easter for Kids & Family Pinterest board?